 Since the COVID-19 crisis began, it can be even more difficult for families to monitor the safety and health of their loved ones and we are afraid that cases of neglect and abuse may be increasing during this time.

-If you believe that your loved one may have been harmed in an assisted living facility, skilled nursing care facility, or dementia care facility, it’s important to speak with a personal injury lawyer to find out how you can protect your family member.
+If you believe that your loved one may have been harmed in an assisted living facility, skilled nursing care facility, or dementia care facility, it’s important to speak with a Columbia nursing home abuse attorney to find out how you can protect your family member.

 You need to find out if they may be able to receive damages for medical expenses related to their illness or injury and compensation for pain and suffering and other related expenses.